bdewhirst/specialSnowflake/README.md

 - the web gui accepts "control+enter" as the command to execute a highlighted bit of SQL

+- you can scale resources up or down easily

+- it caches intelligently (and doesn't charge compute for re-running a cached query).

 ### misc notes WRT first tutorial
 - screenshots are slightly out of date (as noted)
 - although demo/tutorial says to use sysadmin, I have been using accountadmin; this is likely permissions related (but may also reflect changing security recommendations for Snowflake.)